openvcloud/docs/docs/Installation/Installation.md

 <a id="kubernetes-cluster"></a>
 ### Setup the Kubernetes cluster and deploy the OpenvCloud system containers

-This will create a Kubernetes cluster and deploy all OpenvCloud system containers needed to manage an OpenvCloud cluster.
+This will create a Kubernetes cluster, and deploy all OpenvCloud system containers needed to manage an OpenvCloud cluster.

 One of these containers is the management container, through which you will be able to check the status of all other containers;discussed next.